informalsystems/hermes/scripts/gm/README.md

 ```

 Note: The GRPC-Web port was recently introduced (after gaiad v4.2.1).
 It will be ignored in earlier versions.

+## Tribal knowledge (things they don't tell you)
+* the user is welcome to create additional nodes outside the scope of `gm` on the local machine but `gm` will only
+  manage nodes that are added to the configuration file.
+* one quirk of the underlying tools is that if global variables are set, you can't unset them locally: empty values
+  in a node configuration will revert back to the global setting.
+* The shortest node definition is a named subsection like this `[mynode1]`.
+Ths inherently defines the following things:
+  * this node is a validator
+  * the chain_id of the network is `mynode1`
+  * a wallet is generated with extra tokens that can be used by the developer (or by hermes)
+* If you want to create a full-node, you have to define the `network="myvalidator"` option in the node configuration.
+If
+  you do, the following things are inherently defined:
+  * the node is connected to a validator called `myvalidator`
+  * the `genesis.json` file is copied from that validator and the `persistent_peers` section is updated to point to the
+    validator
+  * if Hermes is pointed to this node in the configuration (by adding the `add_to_hermes=true` option), Hermes will get
+    the wallet details from the validator node and use that wallet for transactions

 ## Execution manual
 ### `gm help`